MEET THE GUIDES

 Rob Miller is the lead guide, executive director of Cascadia Quest.
 He is a wilderness guide, ceremonialist, wildcrafter, council leader, loving parent, and fun-loving instigator of radical and sustainable earth-based culture change.
 He guides and teaches rites of passage and other related growth activities, ancestral skills and more for Cascadia Quest and beyond.He has completed the School of Lost Borders comprehensive wilderness guides training program, Wilderness First Aid with NOLS/WMI, has studied grief work and ritual with Sobonfu Some of Burkina Faso, and most importantly incorporates his entire life experience into his work as a guide.

-In 2018, Rob will teach for the Art of Mirroring and Mentor Training, guide the Young Men's Initiation, Mixed and Men's Vision Fasts, mentor the Four Seasons of Leadership and co-facilitate several Grief Song Ceremonies.
+In 2019, Rob will teach The Art of Mirroring and Mentor Training, co-guide the Young Men's Initiation, and the Mixed and Men's Vision Fasts, mentor the Four Seasons of Leadership and co-facilitate several Grief Song Ceremonies.

 Silvia Talavera has been a guide with The School of Lost Borders since 1993.
 Silvia has also been a guest guide with Wilderness Reflections.
 She is a woman of versatility, passion, and humor, inspiring people towards self- empowerment.
 She brings to her work a nurturing insight, a deep compassion, a love of nature and teaches from the experience of a full life.
 Silvia is committed to supporting people in transitions using nature-based teachings in a wilderness setting as well as midwifing those who are in their final stage of life through Hospice.
 Silvia is a mother, grandmother, and mentor and continues to work as a rites of passage guide and a Hospice nurse.
 In 2017 is guiding for Cascadia Quest and is a member of our Elders Council.

-In 2018 Silvia will be co-guiding the Mixed Gender Vision Fast and the Young Women's Rite of Passage.
+In 2019, Silvia will be co-guiding the Mixed Gender Vision Fast, Adult Women’s Vision Fast, and the Young Women's Rite of Passage.

 A wilderness guide and leadership mentor, Praveen started his journey, like many others, as a young adult struggling to find his way in the world and feeling dissatisfied with the default options.
 During his own rite of passage, he discovered for the first time his calling into a deeper, more personally meaningful service to the world as a guide and mentor to others in a similar struggle.
 He is now committed to bridging the self-discovery practices and natural openings that happen in a wilderness rite of passage with the realities, challenges and opportunities of our more urban, fast past-paced lives.